 Date: 28–29 July 2026

-Location: Campus Griebnitzsee, Potsdam (exact venue TBA)
+Location: Hasso-Plattner-Institute, Campus Griebnitzsee, Potsdam (exact venue TBA)

 The ai4math Workshop 2026 is the first workshop of the ai4math Berlin-Brandenburg network.
 It brings together researchers interested in the use of artificial intelligence as a tool for mathematical research.